-Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of May 31, 2016 based on the guidelines established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission as adopted in 2013 (COSO).
-Our internal control over financial reporting and the preparation of financial statements for external reporting purposes in accordance with US GAAP.
-Based on the results of our evaluation, our management concluded that our internal control over financial reporting was effective as of May 31, 2016.
+Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of May 31, 2017 based on the guidelines established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission as adopted in 2013 (COSO).
+Our internal control over financial reporting includes policies and procedures that provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with US GAAP.
+Based on the results of our evaluation, our management concluded that our internal control over financial reporting was effective as of May 31, 2017.
 We reviewed the results of management's assessment with our Finance and Audit Committee.